Shaquille O'Neal: O'Neal–Bryant tandem buildup (1996–1999)

 On the team's first full day at the Olympics in Atlanta, the media announced that O'Neal would join the Los Angeles Lakers on a seven-year, $121 million contract.
 O'Neal insisted he did not choose Los Angeles for the money; discussing the signing he referred to a couple of his product endorsements, saying: "I'm tired of hearing about money, money, money, money, money.
 I just want to play the game, drink Pepsi, wear Reebok."
+O'Neal switched his jersey to No. 34 on the Lakers, as the No. 32 jersey he had worn in Orlando was retired in honor of Magic Johnson, and the No. 33 jersey he had worn at LSU was retired in honor of Kareem Abdul-Jabbar.
+The No. 34 jersey was also in honor of his stepfather, who wore that number in the Army.
 The Lakers won 56 games during the 1996–97 season.
 O'Neal averaged 26.2 points and 12.5 rebounds in his first season with Los Angeles; however, he again missed over 30 games due to injury.
 The Lakers made the playoffs, but were eliminated in the second round by the Utah Jazz in five games.
 In his first playoff game for the Lakers, O'Neal scored 46 points against the Portland Trail Blazers, the most for the Lakers in a playoff game since Jerry West had 53 in 1969.
 On December 17, 1996, O'Neal shoved Dennis Rodman of the Chicago Bulls; Rodman's teammates Scottie Pippen and Michael Jordan restrained Rodman and prevented further conflict.
 The Los Angeles Daily News reported that O'Neal was willing to be suspended for fighting Rodman, and O'Neal said: "It's one thing to talk tough and one thing to be tough."

 The following season, O'Neal averaged 28.3 points and 11.4 rebounds.
-He led the league with a 58.4 field goal percentage, the first of five consecutive seasons in which he did so.
+He led the league with a 58.4 field goal percentage, the first of four consecutive seasons in which he did so.
 The Lakers finished the season 61–21, first in the Pacific Division, and were the second seed in the western conference during the 1998 NBA Playoffs.
 After defeating the Portland Trail Blazers and Seattle SuperSonics in the first two rounds, the Lakers again fell to the Jazz, this time in a 4–0 sweep.